Team Profile

 ESHRII Clinical Educator & Harm Reduction Nurse CTS Nurse

-Lili Berescu (she/they)
+Lili Berescu (they/them)

-Lili Berescu (she/they)
+Lili Berescu (they/them)

-CTS Nurse/Safer Supply Nurse
+CTS Nurse

 Waterloo Region